BranchMetrics/ios-branch-deep-linking-attribution/README.md

   branch?.initSession(launchOptions: launchOptions, automaticallyDisplayDeepLinkController: true, deepLinkHandler: { params, error in
     if error == nil {
-        // params are the deep linked params associated with the link that the user clicked -> was re-directed to this app
+        // params are the deep linked params associated with the link that the user clicked -> was re-directed to this app print("params: %@", params.description)
-        // params will be empty if no data found
-        // ... insert custom logic here ...
-        print("params: %@", params.description)
     }
    })